-Chemist who discovered nuclear fission (1939).
-Pioneering scientist in the field of radio-chemistry.
-Discovered radio-active elements and nuclear isomerism (1921).
-Awarded Nobel Prize for Chemistry (1944)
+Otto Hahn (1879–1968) German chemist who discovered nuclear fission (1939).
+Pioneering scientist in the field of radiochemistry.
+Discovered radioactive elements and nuclear isomerism (1921).
+Awarded Nobel Prize in Chemistry (1944)

-Alexander Fleming (1881–1955) – British scientist played key role in the discovery of penicillin.
+Alexander Fleming (1881–1955) British scientist played a key role in the discovery of penicillin.

 Writers / Cultural figures

-George Orwell (1903–1950) – English author.
-In 1930s, George Orwell documented the impact of the great depression on the English working classes.
+George Orwell (1903–1950) English author.
+In the 1930s, George Orwell documented the impact of the great depression on the English working classes.
 In 1936, he went to Spain to fight for the Republicans against fascism, writing his account in Homage to Catalonia.
 He would use his 1930s experiences to write Animal Farm and 1984 – warnings of totalitarianism and revolution betrayed.

 Pablo Picasso (1881–1973) Spanish, modern ‘cubist’ painter.
-One of his most influential works of the period was Guernica (1937) – a depiction of the German bombing of the Spanish town in the Spanish civil war.
+One of his most influential works of the period was Guernica (1937) – a depiction of the German bombing of the Spanish town of that name in the Spanish civil war.

 The InterWar Years (1919 – 1939):

-Victorian age (1837–1901) The principle figures of the Victorian age and the second half of the industrial revolution.
+Victorian age (1837–1901) The principal figures of the Victorian age and the second half of the industrial revolution.

 People of the First World War (1914–1918) Principle figures involved in the First World War from Germany, Britain, US and the rest of the world.